Clave (rhythm): Afrobeat

 The following afrobeat guitar part is a variant of the 2–3 onbeat/offbeat motif.
 Even the melodic contour is guajeo-based.
 2–3 claves are shown above the guitar for reference only.
 The clave pattern is not ordinarily played in afrobeat.

 Top: 2–3 clave.
 Bottom: afrobeat guitar part.

 Guide-patterns in Cuban versus non-Cuban music

-There is some debate as to whether or not clave, as it appears in Cuban music, functions in the same way as its sister rhythms in other forms of music (Brazilian, North American and African).
+There is some debate as to whether clave, as it appears in Cuban music, functions in the same way as its sister rhythms in other forms of music (Brazilian, North American and African).
 Certain forms of Cuban music demand a strict relationship between the clave and other musical parts, even across genres.
-This same structural relationship between the guide-pattern and the rest of the ensemble is easily observed in many sub-Saharan rhythms, as well as rhythms from Haiti and Brazil.
-However, the 3–2/2–3 concept and terminology are limited to certain types of Cuban-based popular music and are not used in the music of Africa, Haiti, Brazil or in Afro-Cuban folkloric music.
-In American pop music, the clave pattern tends to be used as an element of rhythmic color, rather than a guide-pattern and as such is superimposed over many types of rhythms.
+This same structural relationship between the guide-pattern and the rest of the ensemble is found in many sub-Saharan rhythms, as well as rhythms from Haiti and Brazil, but the 3–2/2–3 concept and terminology are limited to certain types of Cuban-based popular music.
+In American pop music, the clave pattern tends to be used as an element of rhythmic color rather than a guide-pattern and as such is superimposed over many types of rhythms.